The Via Dolorosa - Part II

 This unobtrusive stairway which leads to Calvary is located on the right just inside the entrance to the Church of the Holy Sepulchre.
 It leads to two chapels right next to each other; the first one is owned by the Catholic church (Station 11) and the second one is the Greek Orthodox area (Station 12).
 They are distinctly different in their designs.

-Eleventh Station: Jesus Nailed to the Cros
+Eleventh Station: Jesus Nailed to the Cross

 On the crest of where Golgotha (Calvary) stood, a beautiful Latin shrine marks the spot where soldiers nailed Jesus' hands and feet to the cross.
 A beautiful silver altar, a present from the Duke of Tuscany, describes the suffering of Christ in classic Renaissance style.
 A magnificent mosaic decorates the place above it depicting the nailing of Jesus to the cross, the binding of Isaac and the anguished disciples of Jesus.